PLEASE READ THE FOLLOWING CONDITIONS CAREFULLY BEFORE COMPLETING YOUR BOOKING.

 4.10 Any variations to the number of attendees on a group booking must be agreed in writing by the Operator (at its sole discretion) and may incur additional charges.

 5. Amendments to Bookings by the Customer

 5.1 The Customer may be substituted by another named individual or group provided that at least two (2) weeks’ prior notice is given to the Operator and that substitute Customer satisfies the course criteria.
 All substitutions have to be made with the consent of the Operator and such substitution shall incur an administrative charge of twenty-five pounds

 5.2 The Customer may apply in writing to change a course or course date(s) provided that the original booking is made at least eight (8) weeks prior to course commencement.
 It shall be at the Operator’s sole discretion as to whether such change shall be accepted.
 Any such change must be for a course and date(s) within the following 12-month period which appear in our brochure or on our website (www.plasmenai.wales) and the Customer will be liable to pay any applicable increase in the course or accommodation fee.
 There is an administrative charge of twenty-five pounds (£25.00) for each and every course or date(s) change.

 5.3 If the Customer requests a change to a course or course date(s) within six (6) weeks of commencement of such course, such request shall be dealt with according to condition 6 (Cancellations).

 6.1 Cancellations by the Customer

-6.1.2 In the event of cancellation by the Customer, a cancellation fee will be due to the Centre as set out below:
+6.1.2 In the event of cancellation by the Customer, a cancellation fee will be due to the Operator as set out below: